yearn/tokenized-strategy/SPECIFICATION.md

 `harvestAndReport()/_harvestAndReport()`: Called during reports to tell the strategy a trusted address has called it and to harvest any rewards re-deploy any loose funds and return the actual amount of funds the strategy holds.

 `tendThis(uint256)/_tend(uint256)`: Called by the TokenizedStrategy during tend calls to tell the strategy a trusted address has called tend and it has the uint256 parameter of loose asset available to deposit.
 NOTE: we use `tendThis` to avoid function signature collisions so that `tend` will be forwarded to the TokenizedStrategy.
-Under constant accrual a tend is not an accounting boundary: value changes it makes price into views through simulated totals and are realized by the next state-changing accrual, not only by a report.
+If `_strategyTotalAssets()` is overridden for constant accrual, a tend is not an accounting boundary: value changes it makes price into views through simulated totals and are realized by the next state-changing accrual, not only by a report.

 `tendTrigger()/_tendTrigger()`: View function to return if a tend call is needed.